-Case Study: How AdWords Life Events Targeting Lifts Brand Interest 175%
+Case Study: How Google Ads Life Events Targeting Lifts Brand Interest 175%

 For many years now, Google has been stressing the importance of winning so-called micro-moments.
 These are the times when consumers are researching and considering a purchase.